Example: Cleaning up a CSV file

 def self.validate_code_block(text)

-# Ensure consistent line endings and no trailing whitespace
+# Make sure line endings are consistent and there's no trailing whitespace

 cleaned_lines = text.split(/\r\n|\r|\n/).map(&:rstrip)